 The latest issue of FHM is upon us, and once again it has a rugby angle allowing me to shamelessly share the goodness with you, the reader du blog.
 In addition to the chat you’d expect from cover girl Nicole Scherzinger, this month you get a FREE copy of FHM Bionic which is packed full of fitness and lifestyle articles from leading sports people on how to succeed on the pitch, the athletics track or perhaps the UFC Arena, aka the city centre on a Saturday night.
+There are different types of exercise routines and they made a comparisons on it, such as distinguishing p90x vs p90x2, for which is good to achieve for an athlete.
 Plus we have a link to get you £1 off.
 Read on…

 Glasgow Warriors: B Stortoni, H O’Hare, M Evans, G Morrison, DTH van der Merwe, R Jackson, C Gregor, J Welsh, F Thomson, M Low, R Gray, A Kellock (capt), R Harley, J Barclay, R Vernon.